JordyMcIntyre/placeos-obsidian-quartz/content/Content/Data Driven Decision Making in Smart Spaces with Philip Ross.md

 - "[[]]"
 - "[[]]"
 tags:
-- "#smartspaces"
+- "#smartplaces"
 - "#decisionmaking"
 - "#contextualinsights"
 - "#actionableoutcomes"
-- "#workplaceinnovation"
+- "#workspaceinnovation"
-- "#AIconversation"
+- "#aiconversation"
 ---
 Even with the introduction of AI into smart spaces, it's still all about: